rails-girls-summer-of-code/summer-of-code/conferences.md

 3 months, a summer full of love and code.

-To make this an even more complete experience for you we'd like you to join a nice conference.
-Enjoy the great vibe, learn new things from the talks, meet fantastic people and get to know the lovely community!
+To make this an even more complete experience for you we'd like you to join a nice conference:

+**Enjoy the great vibe, learn new things from the talks, meet fantastic people and get to know the lovely community!**

 For this we have been offered no less than **55 free tickets** at some of the best Ruby conferences on 3 different continents for you.
 Most conferences offer